Empire-Strikes-Back/Flula/readme.txt

 - we are living and breathing, our repositories are our source code only

+no voice but src

+- we have no voice but our source code

 the droid is not for sale

 - every one of us, if part of our namespace - always stays at our namespace